 How to ensure your account is secure once you sign up

 When you sign up via a centralized exchange you just have an email and password.
-You don’t need to a private key like you would if you were managing crypto on your own.
+You don’t need to have a private key like you would if you were managing crypto on your own.
 The crypto is in the custody of the exchange that you keep it on.
-This is why they say “not your keys not your crypto”.
+This is why they say “Not your keys, not your crypto”.

 The exchange will ask you to verify transactions by sending you an OTP code by SMS to the phone number or email you submitted when signing up.
 However, it would be good to also set up two-factor authentication.

-Two factor authentication allows you generate an additional code on an app on your phone and input that to into on exchange to login or verify your transactions.
+Two-factor authentication allows you to generate an additional code on an app on your phone and input that into an exchange to log in or verify your transactions.
 You should do this if you plan to transfer any meaningful amount to a crypto exchange.
 I use Google’s authenticator app.
 I am sure there are others.

 How to set up Google Authenticator

-- When you sign up for the first time to an exchange there will be an option under account settings>security to set up two factor authentication.
+- When you sign up for the first time with an exchange there will be an option under account settings>security to set up two-factor authentication.
 There there will either be a code you can copy or a QR code you can scan

 - Open the authenticator app and click on the + icon in the bottom right.
 It will give you the option to enter the code or scan the QR